Filter & Temporary Sort rows

 You can specify the search to be case sensitive with a special command.

-Space is a AND command separator.
+Space is always considered as an AND command separator.

 • The space means that the conditions are additive.